History of biological warfare: Interwar period and WWII

 In the interwar period, little research was done in biological warfare in both Britain and the United States at first.
 In the United Kingdom the preoccupation was mainly in withstanding the anticipated conventional bombing attacks that would be unleashed in the event of war with Germany.
 As tensions increased, Sir Frederick Banting began lobbying the British government to establish a research program into the research and development of biological weapons to effectively deter the Germans from launching a biological attack.
 Banting proposed a number of innovative schemes for the dissemination of pathogens, including aerial-spray attacks and germs distributed through the mail system.

 With the onset of hostilities, the Ministry of Supply finally established a biological weapons programme at Porton Down, headed by the microbiologist Paul Fildes.
 The research was championed by Winston Churchill and soon tularemia, anthrax, brucellosis, and botulism toxins had been effectively weaponized.
 In particular, Gruinard Island in Scotland, during a series of extensive tests, was contaminated with anthrax for the next 48 years.
-Although Britain never offensively used the biological weapons it developed, its program was the first to successfully weaponize a variety of deadly pathogens and bring them into industrial production.
+Although Britain never used the biological weapons it developed, its program was the first to successfully weaponize a variety of deadly pathogens and put them into industrial production—notably for a never-used plan to attack Germany with anthrax: Operation Vegetarian.
 Other nations, notably France and Japan, had begun their own biological-weapons programs.

 When the United States entered the war, mounting British pressure for the creation of a similar research program for an Allied pooling of resources led to the creation of a large industrial complex at Fort Detrick, Maryland in 1942 under the direction of George W. Merck.
 The biological and chemical weapons developed during that period were tested at the Dugway Proving Grounds in Utah.
 Soon there were facilities for the mass production of anthrax spores, brucellosis, and botulism toxins, although the war was over before these weapons could be of much operational use.